-Councilor Albert questioned the percentage of drug cases the Hillsborough County Attorneys Office handles.
+Councilor Albert questioned the percentage of drug cases the Hillsborough County Attorneys Office 38 handles.
 Attorney Tencza was unaware of the specific number.
-He suggested it would be extremely high especially if you lump in all of the crimes that are committed because of drug addiction.
+He suggested it would be extremely 39 40 high especially if you lump in all of the crimes that are committed because of drug addiction.
 It is the highest percentage of class of cases that they handle.
-They handle even more now after the Felonies First because all of the felony drug crimes go to them.
+They handle even more now after the Felonies 41 42 First because all of the felony drug crimes go to them.
 He believes it to be around 80% of the cases.

-Vice Chairman Koenig commented the presentation indicated 80% of the offenders are drug and alcohol abusers and 80% of the cases are drug related.
-He questioned, as a percentage of the cases, how many cases the Drug Court is dealing with.
-Attorney Tencza responded with only 50 participants, a very small percentage.
+Vice Chairman Koenig commented the presentation indicated 80% of the offenders are drug and 44 how many cases the Drug Court is dealing with.
+Attorney Tencza responded with only 50 participants, 46 a very small percentage.
 Some of the other cases can be dealt with in other ways.
-Some can be trusted to get treatment on their own and report back to the court, some are put on probation and the Probation Officer will monitor them in the community.
-He reiterated the Drug Court only deals with the high-need.
+Some can be trusted 47 to get treatment on their own and report back to the court, some are put on probation and the Probation Officer will monitor them in the community.
+He reiterated the Drug Court only deals with the highneed.
 Not everyone in the system is high-need, it almost adequately deals with the folks it needs to deal with.